Eloy Jiménez Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals have a 4.64 team ERA that ranks 25th among all league pitching staffs.
+- The Cardinals have the 25th-ranked team ERA among all MLB pitching staffs (4.59).

-- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to surrender 87 home runs (one per game), the second-fewest in baseball.

-- Mikolas makes the start for the Cardinals, his 19th of the season.
-He is 4-5 with a 4.51 ERA and 72 strikeouts through 105 2/3 innings pitched.
+- The Cardinals will send Matz (0-7) to the mound to make his 11th start of the season.
+He is 0-7 with a 5.02 ERA and 60 strikeouts through 66 1/3 innings pitched.

-- The right-hander's most recent time out came on Monday against the Miami Marlins, when he tossed 6 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent time out -- in relief on Wednesday -- the lefty threw 2 1/3 innings against the Miami Marlins, allowing two earned runs while surrendering three hits.

+- The 32-year-old has put up an ERA of 5.02, with 8.1 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.